 This is known as a laminectomy.
 A small portion of the vertebra is removed to create additional space for the nerve.
 If a bigger part of the bone needs to be removed, or if there is extra space causing unwanted motion between bones, a combined surgery of decompression and fusion is done to support the spine.

 Surgery for Cervical Spinal Stenosis

-An anterior cervical discectomy and fusion (ACDF) is the most widely used treatment method.
-Bone overgrowth that exert pressure on nerves or cord along with the disc between the vertebrae are removed.
+Anterior cervical discectomy and fusion (ACDF) is the most widely used treatment method.
+Bone overgrowth that exerts pressure on nerves or cord along with the disc between the vertebrae is removed.
 This space is then filled with a bone graft or a cage made of PEEK material in place of the disc and a metal plate may be also used to fix the vertebrae to facilitate bone growth and fusion.

-In the case of multiple locations of compression, the vertebrae is removed and it is replaced with a bone graft and a metal plate.
+In the case of multiple locations of compression, the vertebrae are removed and it is replaced with a bone graft and a metal plate.
 This process is called corpectomy.

 Duration: The surgery requires a hospital stay of 4-5 days and another 2-3 weeks for recovery.